gszfwsb/gszfwsb.github.io/_pages/about.md

 I am now a second-year master's student at [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn/en/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) (rank 2/81), supervised by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
 Previously, I got my B.Eng. degree from HIT (rank 1/201) in 2022.

-<i class="fa-light fa-face-smile" style="color: #1a57c1;"></i> My research spans around trustworthy artificial intelligence and its real-world applications.
-My encounter with XAI crystallized my long-term research goals, which include:
+My research spans around trustworthy artificial intelligence and its real-world applications.
+My long-term research goal includes:
-• Discovering and probing key features in the learning of DNNs.
+1. Discovering, probing, and boosting key features/neurons in the learning of DNNs.
-• Conducting theoretically supported post hoc analysis of DNNs to detect errors.
+2. Conducting theoretically principled post-hoc analysis of DNNs for debugging.
-• Designing inherently explainable networks that maintain strong performance.
+3. Designing inherently explainable networks that maintain strong performance.

-I am always open for possible collaborations, and am looking for **visiting and Ph.d. opportunities**, if you are interested, please do not hesitate to contact me!
+I am always open for possible collaborations, and am looking for **visiting, interning, and Ph.d. opportunities**, if you are interested, please do not hesitate to contact me!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.